-Pursuant to section 46 of the Financial Management and Accountability Act 1997 (FMA Act), the IGT continues to maintain an Audit Committee with an independent chair.
-The Audit Committee met on three occasions during 2009-10.
+Pursuant to section 46 of the Financial Management and Accountability Act 1997 (FMA Act), the IGT continues to maintain an Audit Committee.
+The Audit Committee is independent and provides valuable assurance and advice to the CEO.
+The Audit Committee met on two occasions during 2010–11.

 Corporate planning and reporting

-The Office of the IGT’s meets its specific risk management responsibilities under the FMA Act through the application of an integrated risk management framework.
-The following are the key components of the framework:
+The IGT meets his specific risk management responsibilities under the FMA Act through the application of an integrated risk management framework.
+A suite of additional policies, plans and procedures have also been developed and adopted by the IGT which further contribute to the mitigation of risks.
+The following are the key components of the risk management framework:

-- Chief Executive Instructions (CEIs) provide the policy and procedural framework for financial management in the IGT’s office and put into effect the requirements of the FMA Act.
+- Chief Executive Instructions (CEIs) provide the policy and procedural framework for financial management in the IGT office and put into effect the requirements of the FMA Act.
+They also contain topics relating specifically to risk management and internal accountability.

-- Physical security risk reviews continue to be arranged, and the office design and associated access security meet required standards and have been reviewed and approved by ASIO Group 4.
+- Physical security risk reviews continue to be arranged, and the office design and associated access security meet required standards and have been reviewed and approved by the Australian Security Intelligence Organisation’s Group T4.

 - Risk assessments are to be reviewed annually as part of the process of applying for insurance renewal.
 The programme is based on the Risk Management Standard AS/NZS ISO 31000:2009 and will measure the IGT’s performance in implementing risk management processes and policies against the national benchmark.

-The Office of the IGT has strategies in place to ensure that risks associated with the delivery of information technology (IT) services are identified and managed.
+The IGT has strategies in place to ensure that risks associated with the delivery of information technology (IT) services are identified and managed.
 This is against a background of the nature of the IGT’s work and flexible operating environment, creating a relatively low-risk environment.
-The IGT utilises the IT infrastructure and support systems of the Treasury under the SLA.
-Components of the Treasury IT governance that the IGT leverages includes:
+The IGT office utilises the IT infrastructure and support systems of the Treasury under the SLA.
+Components of the Treasury IT governance off which the IGT leverages include:

 - The IT Disaster Recovery Plan sets out the strategies and processes to restore services if a complete or partial loss of the Treasury central computing infrastructure occurs.
 The plan aims to restore services within an appropriate timeframe.

-- Business Continuity Plans apply to all of the Treasury IT application systems.
+- Business Continuity Plans apply to all Treasury IT application systems.

 - Website Development Standards and Guidelines are based on ISO 9001, the Information Security Manual and Defence Signals Directorate Guidelines.
 The standards ensure compliance with best practice in relation to website security.